All Episodes

 Did you hear what Pelosi said?

-Pelosi said to Bloomberg TV that was all a setup that Romney wanted to be booed by the NAA LCP, that he went there for the express purpose of ticking him off so that he would get booed because Romney was playing to the racist white vote.
+Pelosi said to Bloomberg TV that was all a setup, that Romney wanted to be booed by the NAA LCP, that he went there for the express purpose of ticking him off so that he would get booed because Romney was playing to the racist white vote.

-It is a benefit to Romney for the rest of the voters in America to get booed by the NAACP.
+That it is a benefit, this is what she meant, it is a benefit to Romney for the rest of the voters in America to get booed by the NAACP.

 As I said, like it's the second coming of the Rodney King beating.